What is Docker, And Why Use It?

 Docker CLI

-The Docker CLI, or Command Line Interface, is a tool that allows developers to interact with Docker from the command line.
-It provides a set of commands for managing Docker containers, images, networks, and volumes.
-With the Docker CLI, developers can create, start, stop, and remove containers and build and push images to Docker Hub.
+The Docker CLI, or Command Line Interface, provides a set of commands for managing Docker containers, images, networks, and volumes (e.g. to create, start, stop, and remove containers and build and push images to Docker Hub).

 Docker Compose